 Each candidate for the Masters of Health Science degree must be free of indebtedness to the College.
 The graduate degree and the academic transcript or certification of completion will not be given until all financial obligations to South College have been met.

 The program completion date is the same as the program graduation date each year.
 All above graduation requirements must be finalized by the end of business on the day before graduation.
-Graduation occurs following the clinical learning year in mid-December on the following dates:
+Graduation occurs following the clinical learning year at the end of March or the beginning of April.

 Graduation dates are subject to change in the event of extenuating circumstances.